Leonwhu/gitskills/README.md

 # gitskills
-Creating a branch is quick.
+Creating a branch is quick AND simple.
-Merge from a branch test.